ExaVault/evapi-javascript/README.md

 const evAccessToken = "evAccessToken_example";

-// Create api object instance with account name configuration const api = new ExaVaultApi.AccountApi( new ExaVaultApi.ApiClient({
+// Create api object instance with account name configuration
+// Note that we must provide an accountname to the API const api = new ExaVaultApi.AccountApi( new ExaVaultApi.ApiClient({
     "accountname": "accountname-example"